Central Limit Theorems for Local Functionals of Dynamic Point Processes: Proofs

 where $\bs w_x$ is a set of $(j-1)$ jointly Gaussian distributed vectors in $\Rd$ with the inverse covariance matrix $\mathrm M^{j,x}$ as given in \eqref{matrixMdef}, and $\bs z, \bs y, \bs y'$ are iid points in $Q\subset \Rd$ as before.
 In addition, $\circ$ in \eqref{varGnorm} denotes the Hadamard (entry-wise) product of two matrices.
-Note that $\tilde{\mathrm T}^{(j)}$ can also be considered as the correlation matrix of the process
+We remark here that, as in the covariance calculations, in the $\beta\to 0^+$ limit, \eqref{varGnorm} reduces to that of the slow regime, as one would expect.